-Think about what you're looking for in a future housemate - is it someone who is fun, tidy, has similar hobbies, or is on the same course as you?
+What qualities will make you compatible housemates?
+Maybe you want to live with someone who is tidy, has similar hobbies, or is on the same course as you?

 If you've only known some of your friends for a few months, taking the jump to live with them is a big decision and might change your relationship going forwards.